Array Network Facility

-The Array Network Facility component of the EarthScope USArray project is charged with ensuring all the real time seismic data collected from the Transportable Array and Flexible Arrays are transmitted, checked for quality, archived, and accessible online for researchers and the general public.
-The facility is part of the Scripps Institution of Oceanography at the University of California San Diego.
-The principal investigator of the ANF is Dr. Frank Vernon.
+The Array Network Facility component of the EarthScope USArray project was charged with ensuring all the real time seismic data collected from the Transportable Array and Flexible Arrays were transmitted, checked for quality, archived, and accessible online for researchers and the general public.
+The facility was part of the Scripps Institution of Oceanography at the University of California, San Diego.
+The principal investigator of the ANF was Dr. Frank Vernon.

-The facility has developed a series of online tools to allow researchers and the general public to interact with data collected from over four hundred broadband seismic stations across the United States.
-These four hundred stations make up the Transportable Array component of the EarthScope USArray project.
-Analysts review automated event detections and produce event bulletins including seismic phase picks which are distributed through the IRIS DMC.
+The facility developed a series of online tools to allow researchers and the general public to interact with data collected from over four hundred broadband seismic stations across the United States.
+These four hundred stations made up the Transportable Array component of the EarthScope USArray project.
+Analysts reviewed automated event detections and produce event bulletins including seismic phase picks which were distributed through the IRIS DMC.

-The ANF component of the USArray experiment is funded by the National Science Foundation.
+The ANF component of the USArray experiment was funded by the National Science Foundation.